 For some fractures, your doctor may recommend surgery.

 The fracture may take 6 weeks to several months to heal.
 It is important to give your foot time to heal completely, so that you don't hurt it again.
 Do not return to your usual activities until your doctor says you can.

-Primary Medical Reviewer Steven J. Atlas, MD, MPH - Internal Medicine
+Medical Review: Steven J. Atlas, MD, MPH - Internal Medicine